dpuelz/MachineLearning_MSBA-WP/README.md

 - Textbook readings: --
 - Other readings:
 	- An excerpt from Chapter 7 of [AIQ: How People and Machines are Smarter Together](readings/AIQ_excerpt_contraceptive_effectiveness.pdf), by Nick Polson and James Scott.
+		- What is the compounding rule of probability?
+		- What fatal mistake did the New York Times make when calculating the long-term failure rate of birth control?
 	- [Rich State, Poor State, Red State, Blue State](http://www.stat.columbia.edu/~gelman/research/published/rb_qjps.pdf) and a shorter prelude to this article, [Gelman's blog](https://statmodeling.stat.columbia.edu/2005/11/07/income_matters/).
+		- What is the prevailing belief of the relation between a state's wealth and political ideaology?
+		- What does the data actually show when looking at state-level and individual-level trends in wealth and political ideaology?
+		- What is the aggregation paradox?
 - [Discussion questions](discussions/week4.md)
 - [Assignment](assignments/week4.md)